chamilo/docs/teacher-guide/backup/create_a_backup.md

 ![](../../.gitbook/assets/graphics333.png)

-_Illustration 182: Maintenance – Backup creation_
+_Illustration: Maintenance – Backup creation_

 The backup is made available in the form of a compressed file which you can download on your computer.
 It is also stored on the server for quick restoration if needed.